-The 5G GSM STU must be connected to a suitable power supply.
+The 5G STU must be connected to a suitable power supply.
 The installer must ensure that the rating of the power supply is greater than the combined rating of the 5G STU and any other apparatus drawing power from the power supply.

 For use with intruder alarm panels the power supply must meet the requirements of EN 50131-6.
-The 5G GSM STU supply requirements are detailed on page 5.
+For use with Fire alarm panels the power supply must meet the requirements of EN 54-4 and the 5G STU must be mounted in the same enclosure as the power supply from which it derives its power.